Lockstep has long advocated a more critical appraisal of biometric security systems.

 Here is a selection of our analyses and commentaries on biometrics.

 Biometrics Trust Mark StudyLockstep was engaged by the Biometrics Institute in 2015 to research the market for a new privacy trust mark, and set out a development road map.
-At this stage the report is commercial in confidence, but high level results were presented at public conferences in Austraian and New Zealand through May 2015.
+High level results were presented at public conferences in Austraia and New Zealand through 2015.

 UK Parliamentary submission